-20. In addition to the basic operation of "yaw stability control," many ESC systems include additional features.
-For example, most systems also reduce engine power during intervention to slow the vehicle and give it a better chance of being able to stay on the intended path after its heading has been corrected.

-21. Other ESC systems may go further by performing high deceleration automatic braking at all four wheels.
-Of course, such braking would be performed unevenly side to side so that the same net yaw torque or "turning force" would be applied to the vehicle as in the basic case of single-wheel braking.

-22. ESC systems used on vehicles with a high centre of gravity (c.g.), such as SUVs, are often programmed to perform an additional function known as "roll stability control."
+- 20. In addition to the basic operation of "yaw stability control," many ESC systems include additional features.
+For example, most systems also reduce engine power during intervention to slow the vehicle and give it a better chance of being able to stay on the intended path after its heading has been corrected. - 21.
+Other ESC systems may go further by performing high deceleration automatic braking at all four wheels.
+Of course, such braking would be performed unevenly side to side so that the same net yaw torque or "turning force" would be applied to the vehicle as in the basic case of single-wheel braking. - 22.
+ESC systems used on vehicles with a high centre of gravity (c.g.), such as SUVs, are often programmed to perform an additional function known as "roll stability control".
 Roll stability control (RSC) is a direct countermeasure for on-pavement rollover crashes of high c.g. vehicles.
 Some RSC systems measure the roll angle of the vehicle using an additional roll rate sensor to determine if the vehicle is in danger of tipping up.
-Other systems rely on the existing ESC sensors for steering angle, speed, and lateral acceleration, along with knowledge of vehicle-specific characteristics to estimate whether the vehicle is in danger of tipping up.

-23. Regardless of the method used to detect the risk of tip-up, the various types of roll stability control intervene in the same way.
+Other systems rely on the existing ESC sensors for steering angle, speed, and lateral acceleration, along with knowledge of vehicle-specific characteristics to estimate whether the vehicle is in danger of tipping up. - 23.
+Regardless of the method used to detect the risk of tip-up, the various types of roll stability control intervene in the same way.
 Specifically, they intervene by reducing lateral acceleration which is the cause of the roll motion of the vehicle on its suspension, thus preventing the possibility of it rolling so much that the inside wheels may lift off the pavement.
 The intervention is performed the same way as the oversteer intervention shown in the Figure 1.
+The outside front brake is applied heavily to turn the vehicle toward a path of less curvature and, therefore, less lateral acceleration.

-1 Liebemann et al, (2005) Safety and Performance Enhancement: The Bosch Electronic Stability Control (ESP), 19th International Technical Conference on the Enhanced Safety of Vehicles (ESV), Washington, DC.
+1/ Liebemann et al, (2005) Safety and Performance Enhancement: The Bosch Electronic Stability Control (ESP), 19th International Technical Conference on the Enhanced Safety of Vehicles (ESV), Washington, DC.